Surrogate Model-Based Explainability Methods for Point Cloud NNs: RELATED WORK

-Recent developments in the field of robotics and autonomous driving have led to an incremental interest in 3D deep learning.
+\textbf{3D convolutional neural networks}: Recent developments in the field of robotics and autonomous driving have led to an incremental interest in 3D deep learning.
 Processing raw point cloud data efficiently plays an important role in designing systems with low energy consumption and real-time behavior since point clouds are the main data format directly obtained from most sensors.
-Point clouds has higher structural complexity than 2D image data due to its disordered peculiarity, which means a lack of neighborhood consistency between data structures and spatial coordinates.
+Point clouds have higher structural complexity than 2D image data due to their disordered peculiarity, which means a lack of neighborhood consistency between data structures and spatial coordinates.
 The inconsistency leads to an unreproducible result when the convolution kernel is applied to raw point clouds without preprocessing.
-As a solution,\cite{Maturana2015,Wu2015,Qi2016} reforms and organizes point clouds into voxels and extracts features using 3D convolution kernels.\cite{Bruna2013,Masci2015} feed the neural networks with polygonal meshed spatial information as a substitute for the raw point clouds.
-However, these preprocessing approaches are not applicable in scenarios with real-time constraints and most of them are also not suitable for semantic segmentation tasks.\cite{Qi_2017_CVPR,Qi2017+} propose point cloud-applicable convolutional networks which concatenate the local features extracted by point-wise convolutional kernels with the global feature simply obtained by max-pooling layers and achieve the state-of-the-art accuracies on the Modelnet40\cite{Wu2015} dataset.
+As a solution,~\cite{Maturana2015,Wu2015,Qi2016} reforms and organizes point clouds into voxels and extracts features using 3D convolution kernels.~\cite{Bruna2013,Masci2015} feed the neural networks with polygonal meshed spatial information as a substitute for the raw point clouds.
+However, these preprocessing approaches are not applicable in scenarios with real-time constraints and most of them are also not advantageous for semantic segmentation tasks. \cite{Qi_2017_CVPR,Qi2017+} propose point cloud-applicable convolutional networks which concatenate the local features extracted by point-wise convolutional kernels with the global feature simply obtained by max-pooling layers and achieve the state-of-the-art accuracies Modelnet40~\cite{Wu2015}, which is the currently most popular point cloud classification dataset and is also the one used in our experiments.